 For the past several years, the Krause Center has been successful in establishing and reshaping a number of activities, training processes, and integration efforts across the campus to support the leader development and ethical growth of the Corps.
 The first Principled Leadership Symposium was held in 2008.
 It has become a signature event for the Krause Center.

 The Principled Leadership Symposium hosts approximately 70 college student delegates from regional institutions of higher learning, senior military colleges, and the federal service academies.
 Participants are exposed to "The Citadel Experience" while interacting with many top cadets on campus.
 The goal of the symposium is to explore principled leadership across a range of vocations and professional organizations.
 Participants hear world-class speakers, engage in focused roundtable sessions, and attend diverse forums where prominent leaders from military, sports, academic, political, corporate, and other arenas share their experiences.
-Extracurricular highlights include participation in the Corps Day birthday dinner and observing the South Carolina Corps of Cadets parade.
+Extracurricular highlights include the opportunity to participate in the Corps Day birthday dinner and observe the South Carolina Corps of Cadets parade.